ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 )
 ```

+This is intuitive - this reconstruction loss penalizes the network based on the average squared difference of pixel values.

 ## Second term - regularization

+The second term in the VAE loss function is the $\mathbf{KLD}$ between the and the latent space prior $P(z)$.
+The intuition of the second term in the VAE loss function is compression or regularization.

 $$ \mathbf{LOSS}(\theta) = - \mathbf{E}_{z \sim E_{\theta}} \Big[ \log D_{\theta} (x' \mid z) \Big] + \mathbf{KLD} \Big( E_{\theta} (z \mid x) \mid \mid P(z) \Big)  $$

-The intuition of the second term in the VAE loss function is compression or regularization.

-The second term in the VAE loss function is the $\mathbf{KLD}$ between the and the latent space prior $P(z)$.

 We haven't yet specified what the prior over the latent space should be.
-A convenient choice is a Standard Normal - a Gaussion with a mean of zero, variance of one.
+A convenient choice is a Gaussian with a mean of zero, variance of one (the Standard Normal).

 Minimizing the $\mathbf{KLD}$ means we are trying to make the latent space look like random noise.
 It encourages putting encodings near the center of the latent space.